Ever heard of Matula Tea? Certainly you’ve heard about H. Pylori.

 - Metronidazole (for 7 to 14 days) or Amoxicillin (for 7 to 14 days)

-Treatment depends on your medical history and if you have any medication allergies.
+Treatment depends on your medical history and if you have any negative side effects to medications.

 There is another option for treatment on the market that is getting quite the buzz.